shapor/limacharlie/README.md

 actors are so simple, it's better to simply have a look at a few and replicate in your own.

 #### Stateful Detection
-Stateful detection is more complex and remains to be completely brought in, more doc to come.
+Stateful detection is done live at runtime by assembling various "widgets" into finite-state-machine-like constructs that allow for easy development of stateful detection in single sensors and across all kinds of events while having decent performance.
+More detailed documentation to come in the future.

 ### Reporting & Auditing
 Reporting of detects is currently left to the user to implement, everyone has a different SIEM or detection